0117 929 7537

 Call our Support Hub on 0117 929 7537 and a member of our team will talk you through the all different types of support available, and help determine the most suitable.

-We have a range of activities that you can take part in from the comfort of your own home, such as telephone reading/discussion groups and online Tai-Chi sessions.
-Please visit the Linkage website by clicking here to find out more about virtual activities taking place.
-We will also be sharing these activities in newsletters and on our social media.
+We have a range of activities that you can take part in from the comfort of your own home, such as telephone reading or discussion groups, Art sessions on Zoom, and online Tai-Chi sessions.

-If you would ike to sign up as a FAB member you can do so yourself by clicking here or by calling the Support Hub.
+If you would like to sign up as a FAB member you can do so yourself by clicking here or by calling the Support Hub.
 Membership is free!

-Please contact firstname.lastname@example.org or ring 0117 929 7537 for further information on what is available.
+Please call us on 0117 929 7537 or contact email@example.com for further information on what is available.

 Donate to Age UK Bristol